brianamarie/recipes/baking/tea-biscuits.md

 ## Directions:

 1. Preheat oven to 400 degrees F (205 degrees C).
-1. Combine flour, baking powder, and salt in food processor.
+1. Combine flour, baking powder, sugar, and salt in food processor.
 Add butter in until mixture has a fine crumb texture.
 Move flour mixture to large bowl.
 1. In small bowl, mix egg and milk.
 1. Stir in most of egg and milk mixture to the flour mixture.
 (The remaining one or two tablespoons are later brushed onto biscuits.)
 Combine to make a soft dough.
 1. Move dough to well floured cutting board.
 Knead 8 to 10 times, and then roll out to a thickness of at least 1/2 inch.
 Be liberal with flour.